Lazerbeak12345/pixelmanipulator/README.md

 Wow, only 29 lines of code!

+> This can also be done using a library such as require.js

+.

 > From here on, this will be less of a tutorial and more of documenatation.

 ### Media Controls